platformsh/platformsh-docs/src/security/data-retention.md

 ## Dedicated backups

-Backups for applications running on a Dedicated instance will follow the information documented on our [dedicated backups](https://docs.platform.sh/dedicated/overview/backups.html) page.
+Backups for applications running on a Dedicated instance will follow the schedule documented on our [dedicated backups](/dedicated/overview/backups.md) page.

 ## Tombstone backups